mathematicalmaker/M5Stack-PCB-Tester/README.md

    - Subsequent elements are device pin labels mapped to MCP23017 pins.
 2. During testing:
    - Each group's first pin is set LOW, and continuity is checked for all other pins in the group.
    - Shorts are checked by ensuring no other group's first pin is LOW.
+(If other groups pass the first test, then inherently we only need to test one pin in each other group.)
 3. Results are displayed on the M5Stack screen:
    - Green circles indicate passing groups.
    - Red circles indicate failing groups.